lume/lume/README.md

 npm install infamous famous famousify cssify --save
 ```

-Add the the famousify and cssify transforms to your package.json so it looks
+Add the famousify and cssify transforms to your package.json so it looks
 similar to the following.

 ```json